joedanks/blog/about.md

 I spent a brief stint at Rain and Hail Insurance working on a document processing workflow system.
 I did not feel challenged there and didn't stay long.

 Now I'm with Source Allies and really enjoying it.
 I'm at a client who has some really challenging problems.
+My team is made up of awesome developers and awesome people.

 This blog was build with Jekyll, I encourage you to check it out.
 It's pretty awesome! https://jekyllrb.com/